Dosage Form: capsule

 - For relief of the signs and symptoms of rheumatoid arthritis.

-Piroxicam capsules are contraindicated for the treatment of peri-operative pain in the setting of coronary artery bypass graft (CABG) surgery (see WARNINGS).
+Piroxicam capsule, USP is contraindicated for the treatment of peri-operative pain in the setting of coronary artery bypass graft (CABG) surgery (see WARNINGS).

 Clinical trials of several COX-2 selective and nonselective NSAIDs of up to three years duration have shown an increased risk of serious cardiovascular (CV) thrombotic events, myocardial infarction, and stroke, which can be fatal.
 All NSAIDs, both COX-2 selective and nonselective, may have a similar risk.
 Patients with known CV disease or risk factors for CV disease may be at greater risk.
 To minimize the potential risk for an adverse CV event in patients treated with an NSAID, the lowest effective dose should be used for the shortest duration possible.
 Physicians and patients should remain alert for the development of such events, even in the absence of previous CV symptoms.
 Patients should be informed about the signs and/or symptoms of serious CV events and the steps to take if they occur.